RobbingDaHood/my_little_rpg/README.md

 1. Use all the command line tools you have.
 2. Organize the output from the game as you like.
 3. Save the output data to files in whatever order you like.
 4. You can automate anything you like.
-Even create a fully autonomus AI if that is what you want.
+Even create a fully autonomous AI if that is what you want.
 5. Open scripts in multiple terminals both for automation and visuals.
 6. You can treat the game as a backend and add any frontend you please.